 Insoles to correct walking and foot shape

-‘Pronation‘ is the proper word, and refers to how we roll our foot while walking or running.
+'Pronation' is the proper word and refers to how we roll our feet while walking or running.

 can cause stress on muscles and joints, and if prolonged, can cause injury

-You can get insoles that not only improve comfort and shock absorption in your walking boots but also correct pronation.
-This may be something you want to consider if you know you have a problem or are intending to do any long distances.
+You can get insoles that improve comfort and shock absorption in your walking boots and correct pronation.
+You may want to consider this if you know you have a problem or intend to do any long distances.

 However, diagnosing yourself is not easy.

-I am lucky that I am almost a Neutral Pronation, but with a slight Overpronation.
+I am lucky to be almost a Neutral Pronation but with a slight Overpronation.
 I found this out when I got fitted for proper running shoes.

 They videoed my feet running on a treadmill and then analysed my gait on a computer, in slow motion, frame by frame.

-This is not something you can do easily yourself with just your eye.
-So go to a specialised or a shop that has the equipment to properly diagnose.
-If you do it yourself and get it wrong, you could introduce a problem that didn’t really need addressing in the first place.
+This is not something you can do yourself easily with just your eye.
+So go to a specialised shop that has the equipment to diagnose properly.
+If you do it yourself and get it wrong, you could introduce a problem that didn't need addressing in the first place.

 lace up your boots well, and improve the fit with an insole